List of Kickin' It characters: Kim

-Kim (Olivia Holt) is a former Black Dragon, who crossed over from the Black Dragons after they cheated in a tournament.
+Kim Crawford (Olivia Holt) is a former Black Dragon, who crossed over from the Black Dragons after they cheated in a tournament.
 She loves journalism and hates being called just another pretty face.
 She rarely wears dresses or makeup, except to impress boys.
 She is co-captain of her high school cheer squad and had a huge crush on teen pop star Ricky Weaver, until he proved to be an utter heel.
 She is typically the first to stick up for herself and her friends.
 She has a crush on fellow black belt Jack, but hides it from him and everybody else.

 In "Dojo Day Afternoon", it is revealed that Kim's last name is Crawford.
 In "A Slip Down Memory Lane", it is revealed that she considers Jack as more than just a friend.
 In "Wazombie Warriors", she goes on a date with Jack.
 In "Karate Games", she tells Jack that he is amazing and he almost kisses her.
 In "Kickin' It on Our Own", she and Jack go on another date.
 In "Jack Stands Alone", it is revealed that her middle name is Beulah.
 In "Two Dates and a Funeral", she and Jack begin officially dating.
 In "Wasabi Forever", she is accepted into Otai Academy and leaves for Japan.
 After sharing a kiss, she gives Jack a cherry blossom petal to remember her by.